Isetta-Team/Isetta-Website-Raw/docs/index.md

 # Welcome to Isetta Engine

-We are making a game engine and documenting the process.
+We are demystifying game engine development process.

 ## Mission Statement